 NFC (near-field communication)

-A new technology that is not available on all devices, but it is sure more convenient than QR codes.
+It is a new technology that is not available on all devices but is sure more convenient than QR codes.
 NFC technology uses a tiny microchip to send a signal directly to your mobile device without the need for scanning.
 Tap the print media against your mobile device, and the NFC chip will instantly connect you to the website.

 These technologies can also be used in more creative ways than simply connecting your audience to a website.
 They can be used to distribute files, play videos, or activate augmented reality features that encourage your audience to explore and engage, as well as share with others.

 When you hand a potential customer or business relation a business card, you’re making a social connection with that person and giving them the means to do the same with you.